-SHREVEPORT COMMON is a newly-named, historic, nine-block area at the western edge of downtown Shreveport, Louisiana.
+SHREVEPORT COMMON is a historic, nine-block area at the western edge of downtown Shreveport, Louisiana.
 Now in the Implementation Phase, the Arts-driven Vision Plan fosters a process for transformational revitalization to a creative cultural neighborhood...

 Shreveport’s first UNCOMMON Community.

 The plan and process, built on the precepts of Creative Placemaking, puts the Arts at the helm of collaborative partnerships with City, Parish, property owners, stakeholder and the community-at-large for dramatic visioning, strategizing, and project by project completions of 36 major public and private initiatives by over 30 partners.
 Shreveport Common has been highlighted as one of the nation's premier Creative Placemaking projects by MIT Dept of Urban Studies and Planning.
 Read an excerpt from their report here.